OUR CORE VALUES

 Atlassian Cloud makes life easier by operating and maintaining all software updates.
 Cloud also increases workplace productivity, as system administrators are not needed to manage day-to-day server functionality.
 Instead, these technical personnel can be reallocated towards achieving other strategic initiatives.

-Atlassian offers two options for Cloud... monthly or annual subscriptions.
+In addition to the compelling Cloud incentives available, Atlassian offers two options for Cloud... monthly or annual subscriptions.

 Traditional data servers require voluminous amounts of physical data along with constant maintenance from IT staff members.
 In addition to hardware costs, companies must also account for physical storage requirements and allocate manpower hours toward performing regularly scheduled maintenance and updates.
 Switching to Atlassian Cloud can eliminate the painstaking tasks commonly associated with traditional data servers.